Sam-Freitas/LightSaver/readme.md

 ![Filesetup](img2.jpg)

-this is how the directories (folders) should be setup to use the multiple_samples -> Lightsaver_batch.m (recommended) script properly
+this is how the directories (folders) should be setup to use the multiple_samples -> Lightsaver_batch.m (recommended) script properly.
+The overarching experiment in this example would be the "Example Experiment" folder under the data folder

 *Note: this script recursively scans all possible files for every .tiff file)*